trilogy-group/cloudfix-linter/Readme.CDK.md

     ```
     If non profile is mentioned cli will fetch recommendations for default aws-profile

-6. You will get the recommendation in STDOUT
+6. You will get the recommendation/report in STDOUT

+### NOTE - There is no json mode for CDK currently

 ### Building and publising